Antuan Ilgit: Biography

 He received a master's degree in healthcare ethics from Saint Joseph's University in Philadelphia in 2013.

 He earned his doctoral degree in moral theology at Boston College School of Theology and Ministry in 2017 with a dissertation entitled "Muslim and Catholic Perspectives on Disability in the Contemporary Context of Turkey: A Proposal for Muslim-Christian Dialogue".
 While studying there, he participated in the Fellowships at Auschwitz for the Study of Professional Ethics (FASPE) program, an interdisciplinary engagement in contemporary ethics.
 He also assisted at St. Leonard's Parish in Boston's traditionally Italian North End neighborhood.

 His assignments have included stints as assistant to the parish priest of the Turkish-speaking Catholic community of Meryemana (Ankara) while serving as bursar of the Jesuit community in 2010-2011; animator, formator and spiritual father at the Pontifical Interregional Seminary of the Campania Region in Naples from 2017 to 2020; and lecturer in moral theology and bioethics at the Pontifical Theological Faculty of Southern Italy from 2017 to 2023.
 From September 2020 to April 2021, he did his final year of Jesuit formation in Salamanca, Spain.
 He spent the next year in Iskenderun, the headquarters of the vicariate of Anatolia, and in 2022 he became vicar general and chancellor of the vicariate of Anatolia, as well as the national coordinator for youth and vocational pastoral care of the Turkish Episcopal Conference.
 Following the earthquake in Turkey and Syria of 6 February 2023 that destroyed the cathedral and much of İskenderun, he organized relief services in cooperation with the other local Christian communities.

 On 19 November 2022, he made his final vows as a Jesuit in Ankara.
 In July 2023, he led a group of Turkish students to participate in World Youth Day in Lisbon, where they met with Pope Francis.
 He has met Pope Francis on several other occasions, once serving as translator when the pope met with Turkish President Recep Tayyip Erdoğan.

 Pope Francis named him titular bishop of Tubernuca and auxiliary bishop of the Vicariate of Anatolia on 28 August 2023.
 He is the first Turk named a bishop since the papal nuncio Julio Murat in 2012.

 He received his episcopal consecration on 25 November in the Basilica of St. Anthony of Istanbul.
+He was named apostolic administrator of the vicariate in 2024.